Seneca-ICTOER/OPS705/docs/Labs/lab3.md

 1. Successfully completed Lab 2.
 1. Attended the Week 3 class lecture.
 1. Read through the Week 3 slides, and have them handy as a reference for concepts.
-1. Your *username*-lnx CentOS VM in Azure.
+1. Your *username*-lnx Ubuntu VM in Azure.
 1. Your Seneca Azure login credentials.
 1. Your linked mobile device for 2FA.